sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 50 mins
 # 1 Intro

 As you saw in [[01_General syntax skills]] there are many ways we can make notes to make sense of different media and resources we want to work with.
-In this section we will be looking at some of the methods we have found useful for working within obsidian for research.
+In this section we will be looking at some of the methods and workflows we have found useful for using obsidian for research.

 ---
 # 2 Structures \* Systems \* Routines